Te Mato Vai: PACl on Trial.

 A live trial puts public health and stream environments directly at risk.
 The purpose of an EIA is to protect against potential environmental degradation; it is irresponsible to ‘pollute-first-and-ask-questions-later’.

-The Cook Islands National Water Policy (2016) provides further guidance regarding environmental protection.
+The Cook Islands National Water Policy (2016) defines the Precautionary Principle and related issues of environmental protection.

 Sustainability & Environmental preservation

 Strive to protect and avoid adverse interference with the natural ecology of the Cook Islands’ waters and lagoons and ensure that usage and management of water will be conducted in a manner that will preserve and enhance this resource for generations to come. …